 You've noticed a bump has formed on the outside of your little toe and you have no idea why it's there.
-Very likely you have a tailor's bunion.
+Very likely you have a Tailor's Bunion.
+Here you can learn about the causes and treatments for Tailor's bunion in our office in Seattle, Washington.

 A tailor's bunion is also called a bunionette because it's much smaller than the bunion that forms off the side of the big toe.
 The tailor's bunion got its name from tailors who would sit cross-legged all day with the outside of edge of their feet rubbing on the ground.
 This led to a painful bump at the base of the little toe.